ANLAB-KAIST/usnet_sockets/README.md

     tiny_http = { git = "https://../tiny-http" }

 This patching also works for dependencies of dependencies, so that you could directly do this in your own project that uses, e.g., the web framework rouille instead of doing this step first for rouille and then add the above step with rouille instead of tiny_http for your project.

+If the code uses .to_socket_addrs() before calling into the library then this call will still use the system's resolver.
+Therefore, after importing UsnetToSocketAddrs, .usnet_to_socket_addrs() must be used for an internal memory-safe resolution.

 ## Other build flags of the library
 The library has a `host` build flag just reexports the Rust standard library types.
 This is useful to debug code or avoid conditional compilation when porting some Rust code.
 However, the library still provides userspace networking types under `usnet_sockets::apimultithread::{TcpListener, TcpStream}`.
 Only if this would be disabled with maybe a build flag `onlyhost`, a full port to usnet_sockets would not compromise portability to non-Linux systems – this seems to be a good solution but was not implemented yet.